railwayapp/docs/src/docs/develop/services.md

 ## Deployment Services

 Application services are services which tie to a GitHub repo as the source of deployment.
 Railway will clone into the root directory of the provided repo and initiate a [deployment](/deploy/deployments).
-We will then use a Cloudnative buildback to automagically determine the application runtime and begin hosting it.
+We will then use a Cloud Native buildpack to automagically determine the application runtime and begin hosting it.

 ### Monorepo Services

 You can deploy the same GitHub repo within a project even if it's already deployed.
-This is useful if your have a monorepo with multiple expected services.
+This is useful if you have a monorepo with multiple expected services.
 You can change the root directory that Railway hosts from within the service settings page.

 ### I Can't See My GitHub Repo?